 Tilda Site Builder Plans & Pricing

-The free version supports up to 50 pages and offers a storage of 50MB, and is ad-free.
-Paid plan starts at $10/mo with annual subscription.
+The free version supports up to 50 pages and offers storage of 50MB, and is ad-free.
+Paid plan starts at $10/mo with an annual subscription.

 With 40 million users, Webnode lets you build beautiful business websites as well as online stores.
-Webnode has some great looking themes.
-Its higher premium plans offer unlimited membership registrations, so if you ever need to let people create accounts on your website (ie. a membership business site) you can go with the Profi plan ($19.95/mo).
+Webnode has some great-looking themes.
+Its higher premium plans offer unlimited membership registrations, so if you ever need to let people create accounts on your website (ie. a membership business site) you can go with the Profi plan ($24.90/mo).

 Webnode might not stack up to other website builders in terms of features and tools, but in terms of supporting multiple languages, Webnode has them in spades.
 With the ability to create multilingual websites for over 20 languages, Webnode’s platform is catered more toward an international audience.

 Webnode Plans & Pricing

 Webnode paid plans start at $4.90/mo and go up to $24.90/mo when paid annually.

 Summary: Simple website builder developed by hosting company Hostgator.